MAminghafari/Aminghafari.github.io/index.md

 ## About Me

-I am an associate professor at The University of Calgary.
+I am an associate professor of machine learning at the University of Calgary.
+Most of my recent work has been in unsupervised Machine Learning for functional data and Co-clustering.
+I am also interested in Time Series Forecasting and Robust methods.
+I have five years of industrial experience in different industries, such as insurance and education.

 ## Research Interests